katur/eegi/README_database_migration.md

 scorers sherly, giselle, kelly | some pre-consensus ENH scores | migrate in order to investigate relevance of these scores and to ensure all enhancers caught by "real" scorers, but omit from interface

 DECISIONS TO MAKE ABOUT MANUAL SCORES:
-- If real date and time are not known (i.e. Hueyling's 2011-01-01 00:00:00), should I make it null, or just preserve what she put?
+- If real date and time are not known (i.e. 2011-01-01 00:00:00), should I make it null, or just preserve what HL put?